The two-qubit singlet/triplet measurement is universal for quantum computing given only maximally-mixed initial states: Introduction

+for any single qubit unitary $U$, this measurement has the important property, relevant to later discussion, that it is rotationally invariant, i.e. invariant under local changes of basis/reference frame.\footnote{The manifest rotational and permutational invariance of the singlet/triplet projectors underpin their generic physical `naturalness' - these subspaces will often be energetically separated, even in physical systems with degrees of freedom unrelated to the total angular momentum of spin-1/2 particles.}

+While the scheme of \cite{Rudolph_2005} used only the s/t measurement for all dynamical and readout purposes, an additional necessary assumption was that input qubits could be prepared in at least three single qubit (possibly mixed) states $\rho_a,\rho_b,\rho_c$ with linearly independent Bloch vectors.
+Rotational invariance then implies that s/t measurements are universal given only an initial qubit mixed state of the form

+where the integral represents a uniform average, over the Haar measure $dU$, of all possible single qubit unitaries $U$ performed identically on every qubit in the system.
+Here $3N$, the total number of qubits involved in implementing the computation, grows only polynomially in the underlying algorithm size.

+Universality of s/t measurements under other assumptions was reconsidered recently by Freedman, Hastings and Shokrian-Zini \cite{freedman2021symmetry}, in which the authors proposed a remarkable conjecture, referred to as the `STP=BQP conjecture', namely that s/t measurements alone are universal given essentially arbitrary input states. \footnote{In \cite{freedman2021symmetry} the authors formally assume that the inputs are a supply of singlet states, we choose to assume that the inputs are maximally mixed - these are the only rotationally invariant single qubit states and this choice renders our scheme more obviously minimalistic.
+Note that $s/t$ measurement can create singlet states (and thus single qubit maximally mixed states) from almost every input, the only exception being inputs of such high symmetry they return only (or mostly) triplet outcomes.}.

-Here $N$ grows polynomially in the computation size.
-The Bloch vectors of $\rho_a$, $\rho_b$, $\rho_c$ needed only to satisfy the constraints that they are non-zero and linearly independent.
-Universality of s/t measurements under other assumptions was considered recently in \cite{freedman2021symmetry}.
-Here we will show that in fact replacing (\ref{oldstate}) with even a resource of only maximally mixed single-qubits suffices to make the s/t measurement universal.\footnote{Almost any resource of qubits can be turned into such by repeatedly performing the s/t measurement, keeping singlet outcomes, and discarding a member of each pair.}
+In this paper we show that this conjecture is in fact true.
+We do so by demonstrating that replacing (\ref{oldstate}) with even a resource of only maximally mixed single-qubits suffices to make the s/t measurement universal.
+As almost any resource of qubits can be turned into such by repeatedly performing the s/t measurement, keeping singlet outcomes, and discarding a member of each pair, this will show that the STP=BQP conjecture is correct.

-There are two steps to the procedure.
-The first is to note that we can efficiently prepare a state exponentially close to the maximally mixed state over the symmetric subspace of $N$ qubits, $\rho^{sym}_N$.
-The second will be to convert several copies of $\rho^{sym}_N$ to (\ref{oldstate}) using a procedure known as measurement-induced relative localisation \cite{PhysRevA.71.042107}.